910JQK/linuxbar/static/README.md

 # NOTICE

 These `.js` files are compiled by babel.
-ES6 source files are put in `js-files` folder.
+ES6 source files are put in `js-src` folder.

-This expedient is due to the fact that some mobile browser does not support ES6.
+This expedient is due to the fact that some mobile browsers do not support ES6.